fwenzel/synacor-challenge/README.md

 > This is a programming challenge, but you can use any language you like.
 > As you complete sections, come back here to check your answer codes.

+I hope you enjoy reading my code and learn a thing or two :)

+## Running it
+This solution is written in Python (2.7).

+There are two ways to run this.

+- execute ``vm/vm.py challenge.bin``, which will execute the VM and start running the challenge code from the beginning.
+- run ``vm/solution.sh``, which plays through the game at a really rapid pace using the standard UNIX tool ``expect``.

+## Contributing
+If you find any problems, please file a Github Issue!

 ## License

 This solution is (c) 2012-2014 Fred Wenzel, and licensed under an MIT license.